Chinese Car Brands

 Golden Dragon Logo

 Golden Dragon is a brand of Xiamen Golden Dragon Bus company, founded in 1992.
 This automaker is owned by King Long, whose name also translates from Chinese as “Golden Dragon.”
-The brand is known worldwide as a developer of buses and coaches, minibusses, special vehicles, and minibusses – service areas – in about 40 countries, including the European market.
+The brand is known worldwide as a developer of buses and coaches, minibusses, special vehicles, and minibusses – service areas – in 40 countries, including the European market.

 Zhongtong